copper-leaf/ballast/ballast-queue-exposed-driver/README.md

 Sometimes things don't go as planned, and your application process crashes or is forcibly shut down while a worker is currently processing a job.
-Unfortunately, there's not much that can be done during the application process to recover the job gracefully at the time the server is shut down.
+Unfortunately, there's not much that can be done during the application process to recover the job gracefully at the time the server is forcibly terminated.
 But as a protection against this scenario, when a job is claimed from the queue by a worker, it is given a lease on that job to prevent it from being stuck in the `Running` state indefinitely.

 When a job starts running, the `leased_until` property is set to `currentTime + timeout_duration + lease_buffer_duration`.
 This means that if the job is actively running, it will either complete or timeout before the lease expires.
 But if the